shuluoshu/shuluoshu.github.io/README.md

 --------
 # About Me
 I am now working at Baidu VIS as an Reseacher & Developer.
-My research interest is **3D vision**, including 3D object detection, depth estimation, stereo matching, point cloud semantic segmentation, NeRF and human motion capture.
+My research interest is **3D vision**, including 3D object detection, depth estimation, stereo matching, point cloud semantic segmentation, NeRF and human motion capture, especially for Autonomous Driving and AIGC.
 I received my B.E degree from Wuhan University in 2014 and my Ph.D. degree from Chinese Academy of Sciences in 2019.

 --------